Automating Inequality - Pretzl Skip to content

 This is author Virginia Eubanks for books

-Virginia Eubanks is a professor and investigative journalist whose work has appeared in Harper’s Magazine, The Guardian, WIRED.com, and Scientific American, among other outlets.
+Virginia Eubanks is a professor and an investigative journalist whose work has appeared in The New York Times Magazine, Harper’s Magazine, The Guardian, Nature, and Scientific American.
 She is the author of the award-winning book Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.
+When not sleeping in her truck in the Adirondacks, she lives in Troy, New York.

 Related Books